geetavin464/geetavin464.github.io/_posts/2015-03-01-linux-file-structure-commands.md

   * `lsb_release -a` - prints the release, codename and description
   * `lsb_release -sc` - prints the codename
   * `ubuntu-support-status` - check status of the release and packages
+  * 3 Steps to do a release upgrade
   * `sudo apt-get update #step-1`
   * `sudo apt-get install update-manager-core #step-2`
   * `sudo do-release-upgrade #step-3` - 3 steps for upgrade